Back to Business! Launch Your New Business With 10% Off — Start Now

 The company can be required at any reasonable time to make the Significant Controller Register available for inspection, as a law enforcement officer can perform visits to require the information.

-Law enforcement officers who can inspect the register can come from many different government authorities, including the Police, Inland Revenue Department, Customs and Excise, Immigration, the Securities and Futures Commission, and the Hong Kong Monetary Authority.
+Law enforcement officers who can inspect the register can come from many different government authorities, including the Police, the Inland Revenue Department, Customs and Excise, Immigration, the Securities and Futures Commission, and the Hong Kong Monetary Authority.

 As well as inspecting the register, a law enforcement officer is entitled to make copies.